Jonah Heim Player Props: Rangers vs. White Sox

 White Sox Pitching Rankings

-- The 9.6 strikeouts per nine innings compiled by the White Sox pitching staff paces the league.
+- The pitching staff for the White Sox has a collective 9.6 K/9 to pace MLB.

-- The White Sox have the 22nd-ranked team ERA across all MLB pitching staffs (4.52).
+- The White Sox have the 23rd-ranked team ERA across all league pitching staffs (4.52).

-- White Sox pitchers combine to allow 99 total home runs at a rate of 1.4 per game (fifth-most in baseball).
+- White Sox pitchers combine to give up the fifth-most home runs in baseball (100 total, 1.4 per game).

-- Banks gets the call to start for the White Sox, his first this season.
+- Cease makes the start for the White Sox, his 16th of the season.
+He is 3-3 with a 4.31 ERA and 91 strikeouts in 79 1/3 innings pitched.

-- The 31-year-old lefty came out of the bullpen in his last outing this season, one of six appearances so far.

-- Over his six games this season, opposing hitters have a collective batting average of just .220 against him.
-He has a 3.86 ERA and averages 7.7 strikeouts per nine innings.
+- His last appearance came on Friday against the Los Angeles Dodgers, when the right-hander tossed 5 1/3 innings, surrendering two earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.